Madueke: Nigeria prospect’s brace powers PSV past 10-man Ajax in Dutch Super Cup

 - How Man City stayed focused on pre-season preparations despite Grealish & Kane transfer talk

-Defending champions, Ajax came into the encounter on the back of a splendid form that saw them go on a run of 17 matches in all competitions without losing.

-For PSV, they silenced Midtjylland 3-0 in their last outing on Tuesday evening in a Champions League qualification showdown against the Danish Super League outfit.
+For PSV, they silenced Midtjylland 3-0 in their last outing on Tuesday evening in a Champions League qualification showdown against the Danish Super League side.

 Two minutes into the encounter, Madueke put PSV ahead after unleashing an unstoppable shot from the edge of the box past Pasveer after navigating his way past his markers.